 Each application can have its own session or share.
 It’s possible that all your applications use one session except for a customer facing application that uses Identity Server 3.
 The mashup can easily accommodate multiple sessions.

-There are two different types of session.
+There are two different types of sessions.
 There is the “sessionService” and an application’s user session.

 The sessionService is for general use by utilities such as the logService.
 Only a little user information is maintained in the sessionService to let utilities know the user and application that was being used at that moment.
-When switching to another application within the mashup the user id from that session and its application name are updated within the sessionService.
+When switching to another application within the mashup, the user id from that session and its application name are updated within the sessionService.

 The application’s user session is stored in IndexedDB and retrieved by the session name.